ioanbsu/ml_smart_home/README.md

-# Machine Learning meets smart home (home assistant)
+# Machine Learning meets smart home (home assistant): ML-Switch

-In this repository you'll find necessary instructions to train CV model and deploy it so that it can send events to smart home system trough MQTT.
+In this repository you'll find code that allows to train Computer Vision (CV) Machine Learning(ML) model and generate MQTT events that are recognized by Home Assistant as MQTT Switch.

 ## Prerequisites